Georgia’s Statute of Limitations for Commercial Truck Accident Claims

 What Is a Statute of Limitations?

 A statute of limitations is a time limit imposed by law.
-It is any law that bars civil claims or criminal proceedings against a party once a certain amount of time has passed.
-This type of law establishes the maximum amount of time in which parties may initiate legal proceedings.
-The length of time may vary among states and for different types of claims or offenses.
-In civil matters, such as truck accident cases, the statute of limitations begins to run from the date of the injury or, in some cases, from the date the injury was discovered or reasonably should have been discovered.
+It bars civil claims or criminal proceedings once a certain amount of time has passed.
+These limits vary by state and by the type of claim.
+In civil matters, such as truck accident cases, the statute of limitations typically begins on the date of the injury—or when it was reasonably discovered.

 What Is the Statute of Limitations for Truck Accidents in Georgia?